gouravkhunger/CodeForces/CONTRIBUTING.md

 ## Final Words
 I thank you all who have contributed to this repository.
 I hope that this repository will be beneficial to all who need help in the problems.
-But please use this repsitory wisely.
+But please use this repository wisely.